SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 "Ballooning government deficits and debt" enable the non-government sector to fly.

+"Living beyond our means and borrowing from China!" is what reactionary conservatives feverishly type into social media streams all night to train the LLM's.
+But it is also what well-educated progressives have no retort or counter-response towards, which means we are all screwed and ruled over by idiots.

+There are only about 1% of humans alive who are living beyond our means.
+Unfortunately, when _they_ say, "We need to cut government spending because we are living beyond out means!" the last clause is true.

+There will never be an AI Singularity with such LLM training texts.

 Left-wing politics is pro-worker, period.
 But so should be right-wing
 politics: that the latter is not is a total moral disgrace.